aileen-byte/Team14/personal statements/Phillippa.md

 Our Control Unit initially failed several instruction tests because some outputs lacked default values, so stale control signals persisted and broke JAL, JALR and branch behaviour.
 We also wrongly coded the PCSrc constants and omitted an Immediate constant, causing incorrect PC selection and a compile error.
 After adding full default assignments and fixing the PCSrc encodings, all control signals were correct and the CU passed the full testbench.
 Venice also wrote a c++ testbench for final integration.

+After these fixes, my CU testbench now passes all directed cases for ADDI, BNE, JAL and JALR, and its waveforms match the expected PC and control-signal behaviour from the lecture slides.

 ## ALU Testbench

 Though the ALU was written by Venice during the debugging stage i decided to make a fully comprehensive system verilog test to ensure full functionality within the ALU.